Obesity

 Pediatric Considerations

-- The U.S. Preventive Services Task Force (USPSTF) recommends screening for obesity in children and adolescents ≥6 years old and refer them to comprehensive, intensive behavioral interventions (grade B recommendation).
+- The United States Preventive Services Task Force (USPSTF) recommends screening for obesity in children and adolescents ≥6 years old and referring those with positive screens to comprehensive, intensive behavioral interventions (grade B recommendation).

 - Pediatric classifications by age- and sex-specific WHO or CDC growth curves: